$H^2$-conformal approximation of Miura surfaces: Abstract

 \section{Abstract}

-A nonlinear partial differential equation (PDE) that models the possible shapes that a periodic Miura tessellation can take in the homogenization limit has been established recently and solved only in specific cases.
-In this paper, the existence and uniqueness of a solution to the PDE is proved for general Dirichlet boundary conditions.
-Then a $H^2$-conforming discretization is introduced to approximate the solution of the PDE and a fixed point algorithm is proposed to solve the associated discrete problem.
+The Miura ori is a very classical origami pattern used in numerous applications in Engineering.
+A study of the shapes that surfaces using this pattern can assume is still lacking.
+A constrained nonlinear partial differential equation (PDE) that models the possible shapes that a periodic Miura tessellation can take in the homogenization limit has been established recently and solved only in specific cases.
+In this paper, the existence and uniqueness of a solution to the unconstrained PDE is proved for general Dirichlet boundary conditions.
+Then a $H^2$-conforming discretization is introduced to approximate the solution of the PDE coupled to a Newton method to solve the associated discrete problem.
 A convergence proof for the method is given as well as a convergence rate.
 Finally, numerical experiments show the robustness of the method and that non trivial shapes can be achieved using periodic Miura tessellations.